wadud6065/Daily-Essential/instructions.md

 4. Take some time to download SDK.
 Don't do any work in android studio.
 5. After downloading, it's ready to run.

+**Android studio can suggest you change or update the library version and dependencies.
+Don't update or revise those.
+Just ignore them.**

 ### Sometimes it may happen that android studio will give a message when installing the app.
 The message could be this type "SDK not found."
 **Here is the solution**